Incremental and Modular Context-sensitive Analysis: Fundamental results of the algorithm

+As in the previous sections, we now show the precision properties of the algorithm when analyzing with finite abstract domains, if we remove the generalization via widening as stated in Secs.~\ref{sec:alg-diff} and~\ref{sec:mod-prec}.
+First note that for the $\mathit{MA}$ function, since the \emph{lfp} is monotonic w.r.t. the initial assumptions and {\sf upd} is monotonic, if generalization is disabled then $\GAG$ will be the \emph{least program analysis graph}, as the \textit{lfp} of each of the individual modules was computed.

-If module $M$ is analyzed for $E$ assuming some $\GAG$ obtaining $\LAG_M$, then if the assumptions change to $\GAG'$, incrementally updating these assumptions in $\LAG_M$ will produce the same result as analyzing $M$ with assumptions $\GAG'$ from scratch.
+The following lemma shows that if a module $M$ is analyzed for $E$ assuming some $\GAG$ obtaining $\LAG_{M}$, then if the assumptions change to $\GAG'$, incrementally updating these assumptions will produce an analysis graph $\LAG'_M$ that is the same as analyzing $M$ with assumptions $\GAG$ from scratch.
+That is, the least analysis graph for module $M$.